larpchronicles/rules/10_production-skills.md

    >With this skill the blacksmith can carefully silver plate a weapon in order for the weapon to do to the silver damage type.
 #### Whetstone
    >A user can spend one minute of careful sharpening using this tool to improve a single weapon’s base damage by 1 until their next rest.
 This item does not work on Unarmed or Ranged Weapons.
 This item is consumed on use.
-#### Endless Quiver
-   >This creates a Quiver with a seemingly endless amount of ammunition for ranged weapons.
-It requires 5 sets of Ranged Ammunition to make, in addition to the regular materials.
-Once this quiver is opened for the first time, the user may continue to draw ranged ammunition from it for a full game day before it finally expires.
-This item is consumed on use.

 ### Rank VI